wp-plugins/santas-christmas-countdown/readme.txt

 5. New in version 2.0 - use the shortcode `[countdown]` to display the countdown on any page or post.

 == Changelog ==

+= Version 2.5 Released 09/04/2014 =

+ * Updated to be compatible with WordPress 4.0

 = Version 2.4 Released 03/01/2014 =